 Choose another Base environment that you want to extend in the FROM selection.
-This custom Base environment will have all the dependencies present in the environment that it is inheriting FROM.
-When you are finished with this custom Base environment, you will see it in this dropdown for future customization.
+When you are finished with this environment, you will see it in this dropdown for future customization.

 In the Dockerfile text area, enter Dockerfile commands for installation of your intended packages.
 Refer to our Dockerfile Basics and Best Practices documentation for more information about how to write Dockerfiles in the DataScience.com Platform.
 There are a few restrictions on the commands that you can enter in this area: